 9. How Do I Use Amoxicillin?

 Be sure to complete all of your medicine, even if you feel 100% better (unless otherwise directed by your doctor).
 You can develop antibiotic resistance if you do not finish all of your medication, not to mention you won't get better.
-You can take most forms of amoxicillin with food if it causes you an upset stomach.
+You can take most forms of amoxicillin with food if it upsets your stomach.